Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 Gimbal stabilizers

-Here’s a nice video from Armando Ferriera on how to properly balance a camera on any gimbal.
+Here’s a nice video from Armando Ferriera on properly balancing a camera on any gimbal.

-Gimbals are motorized stabilizers that need a battery and can be programmed to do lots of cool moves.
+Gimbals are motorized stabilizers that need a battery and can be programmed to do many cool moves.

 Gimbals use motors coupled with small arms to stabilize your footage.
 You place your camera on a small plate and balance it.

-And when you move around the motors make sure to keep your camera balance and free from shakes.
+And when you move around the motors, keep your camera balanced and free from shakes.

-Gimbals come in all shapes and sizes – from the small light-weight setup for your smartphone or GoPro, that you can hold with a single hand, to the big rigs for cinema cameras.
+Gimbals come in all shapes and sizes – from the small, lightweight setup for your smartphone or GoPro, which you can hold with a single hand, to the big rigs for cinema cameras.

 Gimbals are also found on camera drones like the ones from DJI to stabilize the video footage and photos in the air.